Moths of North Carolina

 Habitats: The Io moth occupies a wide variety of habitats throughout its range, including residential areas and croplands in addition to natural ecosystems (Ferguson, 1971; Tuskes et al., 1996; Wagner, 2005).
 In North Carolina, records are missing from the Outer Banks and barrier islands but otherwise include xeric sandhills and wet savanna, peatland, and bottomland habitats in the Coastal Plain; upland forests and lakeshores in the Piedmont, and dry to mesic slopes in the Low and High Mountains.

 Larval Host Plants: Broadly polyphagous, feeding on many species of hardwood trees, shrubs, forbs, and graminoids; does not feed on conifers, however (Ferguson, 1971; Wagner, 2005).
-As of 2024, we have observed it feeding on oak, birch, hickory, Lespedeza, Wax-myrtle, sourwood, sassafras, and dogwood.
+As of 2024, we have observed it feeding on oak, birch, hickory, Lespedeza, Wax-myrtle, sourwood, sassafras, dogwood and Winged Elm.
 It likely also uses many other genera of host plants in our state.
 See the below link for an extensive list of host plants. - View

 Observation Methods: Adults of both sexes come well to blacklights and incandescent lights but since they do not feed, they do not come to bait.
 Larvae are gregarious in the earlier instars and are often quite conspicuous.
 Pupation occurs in leaf litter.